MileHacker Logo

 Greeting Customs

 A slight nod or a handshake is common when greeting someone.
 With older people, a polite "Nǐ hǎo" (Hello) is appropriate.
-When introduced, a gentle nod of the head is also a sign of respect.
+When introduced, a soft nod of the head is also a sign of respect.

 Appropriate Attire